 Neighborhoods and Labor Markets

-The national panel discussion will convene at the Federal Reserve Bank of Chicago and will be streamed live to satellite locations.
-Following the national discussion, a regional discussion will be convened at each satellite location.
+The national panel discussion convened at the Federal Reserve Bank of Chicago and streamed live to satellite locations.
+Following the national discussion, a regional discussion convened at each satellite location.

 Last Updated: 06/16/2011